gallottaj/rails-exercise-joseph-gallotta/README.md

 # rails-exercise-joseph-gallotta

-* Getting Started
+# Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-* Database Create
+# Create Database

   $ rails db:create

-* Seed Database
+# Seed Database

 Use attached spreadsheet

 https://drive.google.com/file/d/1LyfSQC3fUhHaUQ5hPJJ6HgtgYERNFaE3/view

 Place in app/lib/seeds

   $ rails db:migrate

   $ rails db:seed

-* Deployment Instructions (Heroku)
+# Deployment Instructions (Heroku)

   $ heroku login

   $ heroku create

   $ git push heroku master

   $ heroku run rails db:migrate

   $ heroku run rails db:seed

   $ heroku open

 * ...